openforis/collect-earth-online-doc/docs/source/project/projectoverview.rst

   This allows users in Data Collection to click on a button labeled **[Go to GEE Script]**.

-  .. thumbnail:: ../_images/project6.png
+  .. thumbnail:: ../_images/project6-1.png
       :title: Go to GEE Script button.
       :align: center
       :width: 50%

   This button will take them to a Google Earth Engine website with additional information about the plot.

-  .. thumbnail:: ../_images/project7.png
+  .. thumbnail:: ../_images/project7-0.png
-      :title: The GEE Script page.
+      :title: The GEE Script page when first loaded.
       :align: center
       :width: 100%

+  There are multiple interactive panels.

+  .. note::  When the page first loads there will only be two panels of imagery displayed.
+You will need to select a plot from the vegetation time series graphs on the right hand side of the page to load the imagery in the bottom left and center panels.

-  There are multiple panels.
-On the far left, there is a Sentinel 2 composite of the last 12 months.
+  In the upper left, there is a Sentinel 2 composite of the last 12 months.
 It is colored using an infrared color composite (near infrared, mid infrared, red).
-In the center are Landsat 8 and Landsat 7 Color Yearly mosaics, with a slider so you can choose between years.
-On the right are NDVI graphs of the plot from MODIS, Landsat 7/8, and Sentinel 2.
-For the Landsat 7/8 and Sentinel graphs, you can click a point on the graphs to load specific images in the left and center panels.
+In the upper center is a Landsat 8 False Color Yearly mosaic.
+Underneath these are Landsat 5 and Landsat 7 imagery.
+These plots may not have any images when first loaded.
+Instead, look at the right hand side of the page.
+There are five vegetation time series graphs.
+The top graph is from MODIS, then going down Landsat 5/7/8 NDVI, Sentinel-2 NDVI, Landsat 5/7/8 NDMI, and Sentinel-2 NDMI.
+Clicking on a point in the graphs will load the corresponding images in the appropriate imagery panels.

+   .. thumbnail:: ../_images/project7-1.png
+      :title: The GEE Script page after selecting points on the time series graphs.
+      :align: center
+      :width: 100%

 - The second option is **Show Extra Plot Columns on Collection Page**.
 This option is only useful if you are using .csv or .shp files to define your **Plot Design**.